-Over the past 2 weeks, I’ve been discussing the effects of 7 skin sins – lifestyle habits can wreak both short- and long-term damage on your skin.
-So far I’ve touched on aging accelerators like smoking and lack of sleep, and this week I’m continuing the series with sugar!
+Over the past 2 weeks, we’ve been discussing the effects of 7 skin sins – lifestyle habits that can wreak both short- and long-term damage on your skin.
+So far we’ve touched on aging accelerators like smoking and lack of sleep, and this week we’re continuing the series with sugar!
 As if the effect of sugar on your waistline wasn’t bad enough, constant consumption of sweets or carbohydrate-heavy foods can show on your skin, too.
 Here’s how:

 Immediately after consuming a carb-laden meal your blood sugar spikes and causes inflammation in your organs.
 Your skin – the largest organ – is no exception!
 A carb-heavy diet can mean your body is chronically inflamed and wasting energy trying to calm it.
 Ongoing inflammation encourages the production of skin-aging free radicals and leaves you more susceptible to breakouts, rosacea, and wrinkles..